 Why you should avoid Le Creuset Cast Iron Saucier

 Le Creuset has two version of a saucier, their traditional cast iron saucier and the stainless steel one.
-If you look at what the main function of a saucier is, you will find its mostly to make sauces.
+The main function of a saucier is to make sauces.
 In the beginning stages of the sauce, heat control is critical.
-Le Creuset Cast Iron Saucier, while a good vessel for retaining heat, makes for a poor choice in making sauces.
-Sauces tend to be very delicate and they react negatively to too much heat or too little.
-With a cast iron saucier your choice of temperature will probably only be too hot.
-While that might be perfect for searing steaks and salmons, it will not be able to adjust the heat as well as a cladded pan with a aluminum core.
-Not to mention the added weight of cast iron, you will have a very difficult time manipulating the pan when making sauces.
+Le Creuset Cast Iron Saucier, while a good vessel for retaining heat, makes for a poor choice.
+Sauces tend to be very delicate and they react negatively to either too much heat or too little.
+With a cast iron saucier the only temperature you can have is too hot.
+While that might be perfect for searing steaks and salmons, it is not good for sauces.
+A saucier that uses aluminum or copper will be much more responsive to changes in temperature.
+Not only that, cast iron is heavy.
+You will have a very difficult time manipulating and maneuvering the pan.

 Le Creuset Stainless Steel Saucier Design

-The handle on Le Creuset Stainless Steel saucier is hollow inside with a Y attachment.
-It is there to reduce the amount of heat transfer.
-This inhibits the ability of a metal handle to get hot while cooking on the stove top.
+The handle is made of stainless steel with a hollow interior.
+At its base, there is a heat choke to prevent transfer of heat.
+On the Stove top, it is unlikely for it to get hot.
 However common sense should come in play here.
 Caution should always be taken when cooking with a metal handle.
 Always use a glove or towel when grabbing the handle.
 Do not be overly comfortable with a metal handle.
 This is especially true if you put it in a oven.

 The angle of the handle affects ergonomic

-Luckily, there is a helper handle to reduce the strain on your hand.
-Unfortunately the lip of the pan gets in the way of the helper handle.
-If you try to grip it based on that area alone, it digs into your hand.
-Aside from that, it does help when you carry it with both hand.
-This aids in carrying a large amount of liquid.
+On the other end, there is a helper handle to reduce the load.
+Unfortunately the lip of the pan gets in the way.
+If you try to grip it the lip will digs into your hand.
+Nevertheless it does its job and that is what is important.
+Have you tried carrying a pot pull of liquid with just one handle?